hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

     </profile>
 ```

 Pitest is run only when a profile is active.
-By default it will mutate everything in the project, but I can pass a glob on the commandline to limit the analysis.
+By default, it will mutate everything in the project, but I can pass a glob on the commandline to limit the analysis.

 ```bash
 mvn -Ppitest --DwithHistory=true -DtargetClasses="the.package.i.changed.*" test